 If you’re going to Bangkok any time soon, definitely consider giving this restaurant a try!

 Bangkok has a wide variety of restaurants ranging from Michelin starred restaurants to holes in the wall, all of which satisfy even the most difficult palates.
 If you’re a foodie, be sure to plan out your food adventure before you go!

 Like many large Southeast Asian cities, Bangkok is known for its food scene.
 While we did not do this, if we had more time, we would have definitely taken a food tour.
 Like Phnom Penh, there are a variety of companies offering food tours of the city!
 This would be a great way to learn more about the city and have scrumptious food and sample signature Thai dishes along the way.

 Partake in Bangkok’s Famous Nightlife

-One thing that we loved were the rooftop bars.
-Bangkok’s maintains warm nighttime temperatures throughout the year.
+One thing that we loved was the rooftop bars.
+Bangkok maintains warm nighttime temperatures throughout the year.
 So, no matter when you visit Bangkok, the open-air bars at the top of many of the endless skyscrapers are sure to be a nice way to relax after a long day of walking and checking out the sights.

 Check out Sky Bar, a fancier rooftop bar with great views of the city.
 Another highly recommended one is Vertigo, one of the highest rooftop bars in the world.